ewotawa/mws-restaurant-stage-1/README_ew.md

 RUN THE PRODUCTION VERSION
 To see the latest version of the MWS Restaurant App, please cd into the mws-restaurant-stage-1 directory.
 Perform the following steps in the following order:

+(1) reset npm packages on local system and synchronize with those in package.json:

+        rm -rf node_modules
+        npm install

-(1) create a config.js file containing your Google Maps API key.
+(2) create a config.js file containing your Google Maps API key.
 See GOOGLE API KEY section below.

-(2) Run the following gulp command to move your Google Maps API key into the production folder:
+(3) Run the following gulp command to move your Google Maps API key into the production folder:

         gulp prod

-(3) Run the following gulp command to launch the page in your default browser (assuming Chrome for udacity) on port 3000:
+(4) Run the following gulp command to launch the page in your default browser (assuming Chrome for udacity) on port 3000:

 		gulp browser-sync